-Lending against a business – Your track record is critical!
+Lending Against a Business – Your Track Record is Critical!

 A good track record extends to things like:

-Lending against a business – Who is taking the risk?
+Lending Against a Business – Who is Taking the Risk?

 That is; who is taking the greater risk – the business owner, or the Bank?

-Quality of earnings
+Quality of Earnings

 When lending against a business, Banks look for comfort as to the quality of the assets in the balance sheet:

-Another key questions Banks will consider is:
+Other key questions Banks will consider are:

-Are earnings reinvested in the business?
+Are Earnings Reinvested in the Business?

 Another element Banks will examine is what happens to profits generated by the business?

 It can also mean insufficient funds are available to take advantage of opportunities, fund growth or ride out difficulties when they inevitably arise.

-In these circumstances, where profits have been distributed and the balance sheet is highly geared, Banks may ask that the assets purchased using the distributed monies, be provided as security.
+Where the balance sheet is highly geared, Banks may ask that the assets purchased using the distributed monies, be provided as security.

 They also consider what the business and assets will be worth if things do not go to plan.

-Essentially, they know that the liabilities will be real – so the quality of the assets is a key focus.
+The liabilities will be real – so the quality of the assets is a key focus.

 They will look at the supporting policies and processes within the business that make it all happen.